 SUMMER 2020 INTERNSHIP OPPORTUNITY

-The Digital, Tech & Analytics Department of the National ACLU Data & Analytics Team has openings for undergraduate or graduate interns in New York.
+The Development Department of the National ACLU Principle and Leadership Gifts Team has an opening for an undergraduate or graduate internship in New York.

 - Time Commitment: The internship requires a full-time commitment of 35 hours per week.